eugenp/tutorials/README.md

 Building modules from the root of the repository
 ====================
-To build specific modules from the root of the repository, run the command: `mvn clean install --pl asm,atomikos -Pdefault-first` in the root directory.
+To build specific modules from the root of the repository, run the command: `mvn clean install --pl asm,atomikos -Pdefault` in the root directory.

-Here `asm` and `atomikos` are the modules that we want to build and `default-first` is the maven profile in which these modules are present.
+Here `asm` and `atomikos` are the modules that we want to build and `default` is the maven profile in which these modules are present.

 Running a Spring Boot module